Vulcano: Geology

-Vulcano has been quiet since the eruption of the Fossa cone on 2 August 1888 to 22 March 1890, which deposited about 5 m of pyroclastic material on the summit.
+Vulcano has had no eruptions since the eruption of the Fossa cone on 2 August 1888 to 22 March 1890, which deposited about 5 m of pyroclastic material on the summit.
 The style of eruption seen on the Fossa cone is called a Vulcanian eruption, being the explosive emission of pyroclastic fragments of viscous magmas caused by the high viscosity preventing gases from escaping easily.
 This eruption of Vulcano was carefully documented at the time by Giuseppe Mercalli.
 Mercalli described the eruptions as "...explosions sounding like a cannon at irregular intervals..."
 As a result, vulcanian eruptions are based on his description.
 A typical vulcanian eruption can hurl blocks of solid material several hundreds of metres from the vent.
 Mercalli reported that blocks from the 1888–1890 eruption fell into the sea between Vulcano and neighboring Lipari, and several that had fallen on the island of Vulcano were photographed by him or his assistants.

 Volcanic gas emissions from this volcano are measured by a multicomponent gas analyzer system, which detects degassing of rising magmas before an eruption, improving prediction of volcanic activity.

-A survey on local groundwater from 1995 to 1997 found temperatures of 49–75 °C, sodium sulfate-chloride chemical composition, and near neutral pH in the water wells closest to the slopes of the volcanic cone.
+A survey on local groundwater from 1995 to 1997 found temperatures of 49–75 °C, sodium sulfate -chloride chemical composition, and near neutral pH in the water wells closest to the slopes of the volcanic cone.
 This is mainly due to condensation onto the slopes of the volcanic cone and water-rock interaction buffering.